calliope-project/calliope/docs/custom_math/index.md

 Since Calliope version 0.7, The math used to build optimisation problems is stored in YAML files.

-The same syntax used for the [in-built math](https://github.com/calliope-project/calliope/tree/main/calliope/math) can be used to define custom math.
+The same syntax used for the [inbuilt math](https://github.com/calliope-project/calliope/tree/main/calliope/math) can be used to define custom math.
 So, if you want to introduce new constraints, decision variables, or objectives, you can do so as part of the collection of YAML files describing your model.

 In brief, components of the math formulation are stored under named keys and contain information on the sets over which they will be generated (e.g., for each technology, node, timestep, ...), the conditions under which they will be built in any specific model (e.g., if no `storage` technologies exist in the model, decision variables and constraints associated with them will not be built), and their math expression(s).